 The panel will take a closer look at early grade education policy reform and how to work closely with government partners to close the learning gap in complex environments.

-In an effort to shares lessons learned and continue to improve the delivery of education in conflict settings, Creative’s Education Technical Manager, Jake Thomsen, and Business Development and Operations Associate, Vamos Oladini, with join the panel: «A Non-Formal Education Model and Approach for Community-Based Education in Northeast Nigeria; Replicability of the Respuesta a la crisis educativa en Nigeria model, and lessons learned during implementation.”
+In an effort to shares lessons learned and continue to improve the delivery of education in conflict settings, Creative’s Education Technical Manager, Jake Thomsen, and Business Development and Operations Associate, Vamos Oladini, with join the panel: «A Non-Formal Education Model and Approach for Community-Based Education in Northeast Nigeria; Replicability of the Respuesta a la crisis educativa en Nigeria modelo, and lessons learned during implementation.”

 Creative’s Jake Thomsen reflects on Nigeria Education Crisis Response’s unique and collaborative approach to delivering quality education to vulnerable students.